 No matter how large or small, a gift in your will to Perth Children’s Hospital Foundation ensures a lasting legacy: one of happy and healthy children, for years to come.

-Whether you’re a regular philanthropist or just looking to support a charity close to your heart, leaving a will or bequest to Perth Children’s Hospital Foundation is an honourable way for your funds to live on.
+Whether you’re a regular philanthropist or just looking to support a charity close to your heart, leaving a gift or bequest to Perth Children’s Hospital Foundation in your will, is a wonderful way for your funds to live on.

 By leaving Perth Children’s Hospital Foundation a gift in your will, you can help us lead the way in supporting sick WA kids with medical advances and much-needed resources.
 From groundbreaking research and innovative equipment and technology, to world class expertise and positive patient experiences, we ensure your estate is used in an impactful, innovative way.

 You should choose the way that best suits your circumstances when deciding how to make a bequest.
 We are happy to discuss this with you in addition to confirming the most appropriate wording to use.
 This makes sure that the greatest impact from your gift will occur.
 Some of the ways to give include:

 The ‘residue’ or leftover of your estate (or a percentage of this residue) to be left to Perth Children’s Hospital Foundation after all other gifts, expenses and debts have been paid.

 Leave a percentage of your estate, or a percentage of the residue, to Perth Children’s Hospital Foundation.

 Leave a specific sum of money to Perth Children’s Hospital Foundation.